Alir3z4/python-stop-words/README.rst

 --------------------

-Python-stop-words has been originally developed for Python 2, but has been ported and tested for Python 3.2 to Python 3.4.
+Python-stop-words has been originally developed for Python 2, but has been ported and tested for Python 3.